Battle of Batoche: Aftermath

-The Métis defeat at Batoche virtually ended the North-West Rebellion.
+The Métis defeat at Batoche virtually ended the North-West Resistance.

 Louis Riel was captured and was hanged for treason in Regina on 16 November.

 Gabriel Dumont fled to the United States, returning to Batoche in 1893.
 When he died, his body was buried there.

 Poundmaker and Big Bear both were sentenced to prison terms.

 Amnesty was granted for rank-and-file fighters.
-However several murders that had taken place outside the fighting were punished.
+However, several murders that had taken place outside the fighting were punished.
 The largest mass hanging in Canadian history took the lives of eight men in November 1885.

 Middleton's forces proceeded north to Prince Albert, Saskatchewan and some portions were disbanded without delay and sent home in Eastern Canada.

 Casualties

 Middleton reported 8 deaths and 46 wounded on the Canadian side and 51 deaths and 173 wounded on the Métis side.
-Later Father Vegreville reported that the Métis loss was not as high as the Mission first reported to Middleton.
-There were 16 Métis killed and between 20 and 30 wounded.
+Later, Father Vegreville's report claimed that the Métis loss was not as high as the Mission first reported to Middleton.
+Vegreville's report claimed that there were 16 Métis killed and between 20 and 30 wounded during the battle, which is still slightly higher than the one commonly accepted by modern historians, which is 12 dead and 20 wounded.
 Nine of the Métis killed in the battle were buried in the cemetery of Batoche.
 Eight were in a common grave.